rs-station/matchmaps/docs/quickstart.md

     --ligands weird_solvent_1.cif weird_solvent_2.cif
 ```

 If you'd like read or write files from somewhere other than your current directory, you can!
 Just use the `--input-dir` and `--output-dir` flags.
-However, note that 1) your input files should all live in the same directory, and 2) you **must** use these flags rather than supplying long relative paths directly to the flags.
+However, note that 1) your input files should all live in the same directory, and 2) you **must** use these flags rather than supplying a long relative path directly as the filename.
 It is possible that long relative paths will be supported in a future release, but I can't promise that.
 An example:

 ```bash
 matchmaps --mtzoff apo_data.mtz Fobs SIGFobs \